1jour1vin

 Wine rated (2021 guide) 97-98/100

 Extremely floral and fruity, with notes of redcurrants and blackberries.
-It is full-bodied and very layered, with a delicious, dense character.
-Full-bodied with fine-grained, structured tannins.
+It is full-bodied and complex, with a delicious, dense character.
+Full-bodied with fine-grained, well-structured tannins.
 Rich, but not heavy.
-Long, chewy finish.
+A long, chewy finish.

 Le Figaro vins